AndySymons/Heating-X-code-generator/README.md

-# Heating-X-code-generator
+# HeatingX

-Use Jinja to create YAML files for all the template sensors and helpers required for a complete home installation of Heating X zones.
+Use Jinja to create YAML files for all the template sensors and helpers required for a complete home installation of HeatingX zones.

 To get started:
 1. Make sure you have Python 3 installed.